TR3650 History

 Fluids and Fluid Level

-The actual fluid choice for a TR3650 is also controversial.
-It is reported that the TR3650 was originally "Qualified" by Tremec using Mobil-1 Synthetic Multi-Vehicle ATF, but the official fluid specified is Ford's Mercon-V which is a quality synthetic blend.
-The Mobil-1 meets the Mercon-V specification, but is also fully synthetic.
 Another fluid that has shown good results with the TR3650 is GM Synchromesh; however, since this is older technology fluid, it will need to need to be changed more often .
 Other specialty fluids have shown that they are too "slick" for the TR3650 synchro rings and will damage the synchros.
-PLEASE stick with one of the three fluids I mentioned above.
+PLEASE stick with one of the ATF fluids mentioned above.

 I repeat: Certain very popular synthetic fluids have detergents in them that can damage the linings of the synchro rings and should be avoided.
+The theory on this is that these specialty fluids are too slick for the synchro rings.

 Inherent Strength